The Shark Robot Error 2 message can pop up in a few different ways, but the cause of this error is usually the same.

 - Once done, reinstall the brush in its place.

-Also, check the side brush for any hair or tangles.
-If it’s clogged by anything, be sure to remove it.
+Tip: While cleaning the roller brush, be sure to check the side brush for any hair or tangles.
+If it’s clogged by anything, make sure to remove it.

 Step 3: Replace the roller brush/side brush or wheel